Eggs Nutrition for Radiant Skin, Gorgeous Hair and a Sharp Brain

 foods we eat, like egg yolks or dairy.

 Click here for Doctors Bust Medical Myths and Lies.
-Dr. Oz gives medical advice for eggs and more information about their cholesterol content.
+Dr. Oz gives medical advice for eggs nutrition and more information about their cholesterol content.

 Eggs are a rich source of choline, which acts as a B

-New research has shown that choline is also an excellent deterrent for Alzheimer's disease
+New research has shown that choline is also an excellent deterrent for Alzheimer's disease.

 The brain needs choline to synthesize the neurotransmitter